TomasMikula/ReactFX/README.md

 ### try fuse

 Sometimes fusion is not defined for every pair of events.
 Sometimes two events _annihilate_ (cancel each other out).
 This type of interception tries to fuse or annihilate events when possible, and retains both events for later emmision when not possible.
-In the following example, two integers fuse (here sum) if their sum is less than 20 and annihilate if their sum is 0.
+In the following example, two integers fuse (here add up) if their sum is less than 20 and annihilate if their sum is 0.

 ```java
 BiFunction<Integer, Integer, FusionResult<Integer>> fusor = (a, b) -> {